SamuelEarl/fanny-pack-ui-old/src/routes/get-started.svelte.md

 FYI: This provides an example of how to configure the Svelte `preprocess` config: https://github.com/zamkevich/Svelte-preprocess-config/blob/master/README.md.

-## Step 5: Configure Native CSS Nesting Rules (Optional)
+## Step 4: Configure Native CSS Nesting Rules (Optional)
-You can use [native CSS nesting](https://kilianvalkhof.com/2021/css-html/css-nesting-specificity-and-you/) by updating the `postcssPresetEnv()` config like this:
+You can use [native CSS nesting](https://kilianvalkhof.com/2021/css-html/css-nesting-specificity-and-you/) by updating the `postcssPresetEnv()` config in your `svelte.config.js` file like this:

 ```js
 preprocess: [